toniovi/extract-load-transform-visualize/README.md

 ## Build the BI platform with Evidence
 > create-reports-with-evidence

 Evidence is an open-source, code-first BI platform.
-It integrates beautifully with dbt and DuckDB, and lets analysts author version-controlled, literate data products with Markdown and SQL.
+It integrates beautifully with dbt and DuckDB (or dbt and Databricks), and lets analysts author version-controlled, literate data products with Markdown and SQL.
 To install an run the Evidence server:
 ```shell
 cd create-reports-with-evidence